 We participate in all types of paddlesports all over the island of Ireland and further afield.
 Listed below is an annual summary of our typical programme of events:

-Monthly coastal & open water trips take place from April to Sept usually on the 1st & 3rd Saturday or Sunday of the month.
+Coastal & open water trips take place from April to September.
 Usually along the North coast, Donegal or Scotland.
-There are also shorter weekly evening trips from April to July on a Tuesday or Thursday evening.
+There are also shorter evening trips from April to July on a Tuesday or Thursday evening.
 They normally take place along the North coast, Lough Beg or the Lower Bann.

 Racing, Slalom and Surf competitions for all craft take place throughout the year.
 On average there is one event per month.
 The club actively takes part and sometimes organises events in the local Paddle4Sport League.
 The Paddle4Sport league events range from slalom to flat and white water racing.
 Some club members also take part in the annual Liffey Descent.

 1-3 Star Personal Awards for Canoe & Kayak are organised throughout the year as required.
 The location will depend on the level of the award.
-Training and assessment is usually organised and delivered internally by club coaches.
+Training and assessment is either organised and delivered internally by club coaches or by external organisations.
 Formal training and assessment for a qualification will normally involve the payment of an additional fee.

 4 & 5 Star Leadership Awards for Canoe & Kayak are organised throughout the year as required.
 The location will depend on the level of the award.
 These can be organised by club or individual members.
 Training and assessment is usually delivered by private providers such as TNOC, Share or Inish Adventures.
 Formal training and assessment for a qualification will normally involve the payment of an additional fee.